 Your electric brakes are equipped with high quality electromagnets that are designed to provide the proper input force and friction characteristics.
 Your magnets should be inspected and replaced if worn unevenly or abnormally.
-As indicated below a straightedge should be used to check wear.
+As indicated in the diagram a straightedge should be used to check wear.